20 Best Pubs Dublin

 7 Hartigan’s, Leeson Street

 Reputedly, the best place in town to get a Guinness, the older lady who runs the place is said to pull a “mean pint”.
 A “traditional” style pub down to the old carpets and furnishings no fancy pub grub or cocktails here, just a quiet place to have a great pint.

 8 John Kavanagh, The Gravediggers, Prospect Square Glasnevin

 Open since 1833, Gravediggers sits beside Glasnevin Cemetery and earned its name serving pints to the gravediggers through a specially made window into the graveyard.
+One of the oldest pubs in Dublin the Gravediggers hosts many an Irish celebrity like Glen Hansard who drops in for a pint of the black stuff.
 The only thing on tap is Guinness but the restaurant next door serves top rated Italian fare.
 For the few and proud who can find their way to this North Side fixture, it’s the best pub in all of Dublin.

 9 Mulligan’s, Poolbeg Street